NikosVlachakis/ath-computations-orchestrator/README.md

 - Redis 6.2+ (included in docker-compose)

 ---
-✅ **Independent orchestration service with Redis coordination and clientsList support**
+✅ **Independent orchestration service with Redis coordination and totalClients support**